MLH1 (Lynch Syndrome): Cancer Risks

 Cancer Risk Associated with Inherited Mutations

-If you have tested positive for an mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on a plan for managing your risk.
+If you or a relative have tested positive for an EPCAM mutation, we recommend speaking with a genetics expert.
+They can look at your personal and family medical history to help you understand and decide on a plan for managing your risk.

 Cancer Type |